 Founded as Evansham in 1792, the county seat of Wytheville has fast become an important regional commercial center.
 Its highly developed service industry caters especially well to travelers.
 Rich in history and beauty, Wytheville serves as an important crossroads both literally and figuratively.
 It’s a gateway between many population centers and also has been a historic stop-off for the weary traveler.
 Wytheville’s Downtown is currently undergoing a thriving revitalization project.

 Wytheville is governed by a Council-Manager form of government with five elected members of the Wytheville Town Council.
 The Council employs a Town Manager and staff who then carry out all the duties required to administer the Town government and the services it provides.

-Wytheville’s Mayor is Trent Crewe and the Town Manager is Wayne Sutherland.
+Wytheville’s Mayor is Beth Taylor and the Town Manager is Brian Freeman.

 Originally known as Mount Airy, Rural Retreat was a frontier town settled primarily by Germans.
 Once known as the world’s cabbage capital, Rural Retreat has long been a center for agricultural products and their distribution via rail.
 Rural Retreat, like Wytheville, has recently undertaken major Downtown revitalization efforts, the centerpiece of which is the restoration of its historic rail depot.
 Incidentally, One of O. Winston Link’s most famous photographs was taken at the depot in Downtown Rural Retreat.

 Rural Retreat is governed by a seven-member Town Council and the Council employees a Town Manager.
 Currently, the mayor is Tim Litz and the Town Manager is Jason Childers.